Soname-Solutions/salmon/README.md

 For each AWS account and region where your pipelines are deployed (in SALMON's terminology it's a "monitored" environment), SALMON requires small portion of resources (EventBridge rule to send alerts to centralized environment and minimal permissions IAM Role, so SALMON can collect pipeline metrics).

 With that setup:
 1. **Alert Handling**: Alerts, such as those for Step Function failures, are generated in the monitored account and sent through the EventBridge bus to the centralized location.
-There, alert information is parsed, formatted, and sent to the relevant recipients, be it individual emails, distribution lists, Slack or MS Teams channels, etc.
+There, alert information is parsed, formatted, and sent to the relevant recipients, be it individual emails, distribution lists, Slack channels, etc.
 2. **Metrics Collection**: Metrics data (from all monitored accounts and regions) is extracted periodically (by default, once every 5 minutes) and stored in a Timestream database.
 3. **Accessing Metrics Data**: You can access this data using SALMON's [Grafana](docs/grafana.md) instance (optional) or by connecting a tool of your choice to the metrics database.
 Additionally, you can configure a daily digest to be sent out based on this metrics data.